Lintane History, Family Crest & Coats of Arms

 Early History of the Lintane family

-Another 228 words (16 lines of text) covering the year 1650 is included under the topic Early Lintane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lintane research.
+Another 94 words (7 lines of text) covering the year 1650 is included under the topic Early Lintane History in all our PDF Extended History products and printed products wherever possible.

 Lintane Spelling Variations